teobresums/teobresums/validation/README.md

 During the validation process we found minor bugs in the C++ implementation

-   * Mistake in the second derivative of the metric A function.
+   * Mistake in the computation of the second derivative of the metric A function.
      The mistake affect only the initial data for tidal and nonspinning runs.
    * Memory bug in the routine computing the finite difference The bug does not affect any physical result
+   * Multipolar spinning waveform in (2,1),(3,1) and (3,3) modes.
+     Abuse of `const double` code, resulting in wrong values of `p2` and `p3` in Newtonian waveform for spin case The bug does not affect results using just the (2,2) mode
    * ...